telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ### Custom payload and headers special treatment

-Forbidden characters restrictions described in [Field syntax restrictions](#identifiers-syntax-restrictions) section als apply to the `httpCustom.payload` field in NGSIv2 API operations, such as POST /v2/subscription or GET /v2/subscriptions.
+[General syntax restrictions](#general-syntax-restrictions) also apply to the `httpCustom.payload` field in NGSIv2 API operations, such as
+`POST /v2/subscription` or `GET /v2/subscriptions`.
 The same restrictions apply to the header values in `httpCustom.headers`.

 However, at notification time, any URL encoded characters in `httpCustom.payload` or in the values